-The tickets for 2018 Mexican Open have been on sale since October 11.
+The tickets for 2019 Mexican Open are already out for sale.
 And if you are looking to watch some of the best male and female tennis players in action in the tournament from the stadium, then here’re the various tickets available.

 The tickets are available across six categories, with the quality of seats increasing in the order.

 They are – Silver, Gold, Platinum, Plus, VIP and Cinemax.
 To be precise, the seats in the first categories are cheapest, while the seats in the last category are high-priced.

 On day 1, Silver seats cost $515, while Cinemax seats cost $1,400.
 The rates in the remaining categories fall in the middle of the two limits.

 On the final day, that is Saturday, Silver seats cost $4,435 while the Cinemax seats cost $6,205.
 Keep in mind that these are not session based tickets, but tickets for the whole day of play.
 This means that for these prices, you can watch men’s and women’s matches in Acapulco.
 How is that for a deal!

 If you are looking to attend the tournament for the whole week, then you can consider buying the full series passes, with Silver category pass starting at $11,505.
 The same for Cinemax costs $21,485.
 If you are interested in just attending the weekend session, then you can buy the Silver pass for $9,270 while the Cinemax is priced at $16,660.
 Once again, the remaining categories are priced between these two limits.